eanselmi/terraform-aws-ec2-rds-scheduler/README.md

 ![image](./images/resources.jpg)

-## Eventbridge schedules will trigger the Lambdas to start/stop the instances based on a schedule defined by ourself.
+## Eventbridge schedules will trigger the Lambdas to start/stop the instances based on our schedule.

 <br/>